Gomorrah (TV series)

 Gomorrah (Gomorra - La serie) is an Italian crime drama television series created by Roberto Saviano for Sky Atlantic.
 Based on Saviano's book of the same name, the show premiered on Sky Atlantic in Italy on 6 May 2014.
 The series ran for five seasons totaling 58 episodes until 17 December 2021.
 The 2008 film of the same name is loosely based on the same book, but unrelated to the TV series.

 The show, largely filmed in the Scampia neighbourhood of Naples, tells the story of Ciro Di Marzio (Marco D'Amore), a member of the Camorra's Savastano clan, headed by Pietro Savastano (Fortunato Cerlino), a high-ranking member.
 Ciro aims to navigate the dangers of the criminal world, while also fighting a brutal civil war.
 The Savastano family also consists of his wife Immacolata (Maria Pia Calzone) and son, Gennaro (Salvatore Esposito).
 The show also features rival crime boss Salvatore Conte (Marco Palvetti), while introducing the characters Annalisa Magliocca (Cristina Donadio), Patrizia Santore (Cristiana Dell'Anna), Giuseppe Avitabile (Gianfranco Gallo) and Enzo "Sangueblù" Villa (Arturo Muselli) in the show's later seasons.

 The series has gained critical acclaim for its characterization, pacing, atmosphere, acting, directing, and writing.
 It has also become a ratings hit for Sky, regularly featuring as one of the network's most-watched cable shows.

 The series has been sold in 190 countries worldwide.
 It premiered in the United Kingdom on Sky Atlantic on 4 August 2014; in the United States it debuted on SundanceTV on 24 August 2016 for the first two seasons, and continued on HBO Max since 22 January 2021.
 The spin-off film The Immortal, which is both a prequel and a sequel to the events after the series' third season, was released on 5 December 2019.

 Premise

 Set in Naples in the 2010s, the series follows Ciro Di Marzio, a member in the Savastano Camorra clan of Secondigliano, headed by Pietro Savastano.
 When Pietro is arrested, an internal power struggle breaks out with his rivals as well as between the "old guard" of the clan and the "young guard" headed by his son Gennaro Savastano.
 Ciro and Gennaro eventually find themselves at odds with their own families, and the several alliances they make with various criminal groups, as they navigate the Naples underworld.

+Parts of the series are loosely inspired by the Scampia feud (the series was shot in the Vele di Scampia) and its main actors: Gennaro Savastano is modeled on Cosimo Di Lauro, while his father Pietro Savastano is based on the life of Paolo Di Lauro.